Myrani/FFXIV-Craft/README.md

 The soft is still in beta, all the main functions are available but if you find any bug, please do report them ! even smaller ones !

+If you just want to use the software and are not interested in the code, all good !

+  - Just use the .exe file like a regular program and enjoy !

 Non standard python3 library used for any potential tweeks you wanna add !

+  - Quick install-All command :

+    pip3 install -r requirements.txt

   - Pyautogui : https://pyautogui.readthedocs.io/en/latest/

     Quick install -> pip3 install pyautogui

   - PyQt5 : https://doc.qt.io/qtforpython/

     Quick install -> pip3 install PyQt5